CW3E Welcomes Taylor Dixon

 August 28, 2023

-In his new role, Taylor will serve as a liaison between the Center and the National Weather Service (NWS) River Forecast Centers, support the growing Forecast Informed Reservoir Operations (FIRO) program, and help advance the Center’s hydrologic forecasting capabilities.
-In addition to leading and contributing to technical developments and project/program management activities, he will be focusing on helping maintain and develop partnerships between CW3E and the academic community, water managers across the West, and operational forecasting entities.
+Taylor Dixon joined CW3E as a Senior Hydrologist in August 2023.
+In this role, Taylor serves as a technical liaison between the Center and the National Weather Service (NWS) River Forecast Centers (RFCs), supports the growing Forecast Informed Reservoir Operations (FIRO) Program, and helps advance the Center’s hydrologic modeling and forecasting capabilities.
+In addition to leading and contributing to technical developments and project/program management activities, he focuses on maintaining and developing partnerships between CW3E and the academic community, water managers across the country, and operational forecasting entities.